adhikhom/git_lesson/README.md

  					11.git diff HEAD~<fill number stage behind like '4' and print stage all the way to 1 >

  					12. git diff <commit hash>

- 					13. git checkout HEAD~1 README.md (delete the last commit line will longer there)